-7.1.13 Portable Toilet A portable chemical toilet of the type approved by Sonoma County shall be specified in the building plans and located on the building site during the course of construction.
-Preferably it shall be a muted color and be located so as to be unobtrusive.
+type approved by Sonoma County shall be specified in the building plans and located on the building site during the

 7.2 ON-SITE SEPTIC SYSTEMS If required, an on-site septic system designed by a licensed engineer and approved by the DC and the public authority having jurisdiction shall be provided for each residence.
 Pursuant to section 4.2 hereof, and subject to DC review, the DCEM may review and approve septic system applications.
 7.2.1 Leach Fields A leach field must be located on the private lot.
 If an engineering study shows this to be impracticable, the Commons can be considered for a leach field location.
 In some locations, the leach line system may be jointly used by adjacent lot owners.
-A plan of shared ownership and management must be submitted for approval.
+A plan of shared owner- ship and management must be submitted for approval.
 7.2.2 Septic Tank Location The location of a septic tank must be shown on the site plan, generally within fifty feet of access point for a pump truck and a minimum of five feet from any structure.
 A distance of twenty feet minimum must be maintained from the trunks of existing or proposed trees.
 7.2.3 Septic Field Installation The septic field and sewage system must be located so as to preserve the maximum amount of existing vegetation as possible.
 7.3 DRIVEWAYS7.3.1 Location Driveways should be located with consider- ation for safety of access to and from main roads, ease of grade, minimal destruction of vegetation, and minimal disturbance of the site.
 7.3.2 Shared Driveways Wherever possible, driveways should serve more than one house, typically along the shared property line.
 7.3.3 Surface Material Gravel or other approved porous driveway surfaces are required unless the slope or other spe- cial conditions require paving.
 Sonoma County regulations require that driveways on slopes steeper than 10% be paved.
 7.3.4 Aprons For unpaved driveways, a full-width asphalt apron extending ten feet inward from the road paving is required.
 The apron should be shaped so as not to interrupt street drainage.
+7.3.5 Curb Cuts Necessary curb cuts shall be satisfactorily

-$\textbf{7.3.5 Curb Cuts} \ \ \text{Necessary curb cuts shall be satisfactorily repaired to conform to TSRA standards}.$
+7.3.5 Curb Cuts Necessary curb cuts shall be satisfactorily repaired to conform to TSRA standards.